 Products News 2016 : The same program can now deliver a differential nut and screw set up (RVD).
 Based on a variant of the RV and BRV screws, its components are used to produce extremely fine lead of threads or even a zero lead.
 The movement of the rollers in this somewhat complex mechanism does however prevent a wide range of travel, but does achieve a predicted and highly accurate function of proceeding at a different rate to the input rotation.
 Please note that to achieve this differential result, the nuts are larger than on the RV and BRV types.

-ABSSAC is the appointed sole United Kingdom distributor for Rollvis SA of Switzerland.
+ABSSAC has been the appointed United Kingdom distributor for Rollvis SA of Switzerland for over 20 years.
 Rollvis SA is highly specialised in the manufacture of satellite screws with low tolerance margins designed to individual specifications.
 As a trusted partner, we offer unparalleled customer service , application help and specification of the correct satellite roller screw.

 Satellite roller screws are particularly suitable for applications where high axial loads, high speed, and high feed speeds are requested.
 Other applications to date have included flight critical aerospace apparatus, medical operating equipment and advanced machine tool operations.